influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/downsample/downsample-quix.md

     database='RAW_BUCKET_NAME'
 )

-# os.environ['localdev'] = "true" # Uncomment if you're using local Kafka rather than Quix Cloud
+# os.environ['localdev'] = 'true' # Uncomment if you're using local Kafka rather than Quix Cloud

 # Create a Quix Streams producer application that connects to a local Kafka installation
 app = Application(